A PDF version of the information on this page is also available.

 Major GPA is not a statistic maintained by the University of Connecticut but rather a requirement that needs to be met in order to earn a degree.
 Because Major GPA is defined by each program and institution differently, it is recommended to clarify with the institution asking for it and then manually calculate.

 The deadline for incomplete and missing grades such as I, N, X and blank grades to be posted is different for a graduating senior than the end of the fourth week of the following semester.
 Candidates for graduation have until the close-out date to have all grades input on their record to be considered for graduation.
 The close-out date is typically 3-4 weeks after the conferral date.

 Transfer credits must be posted on a student’s record and have the appropriate approvals by the close-out date (typically 3-4 weeks after conferral) to still qualify for graduation.
 Once the grades are finalized at the other institution, a student should request an official transcript be sent to the UConn Admissions Office.
 Questions on transferring in coursework can be referred to the UConn Admissions Office or to the student’s Advising Office.

 Check your UConn email account

-- Contact the Degree Audit office.
-They are located in the Office of the Registrar in the Wilbur Cross Building and are available in the office and by phone at 486-6214 Monday-Friday from 8 a.m. to 5 p.m.
+More information about graduation is available through the Undergraduate Catalog.
+If you require assistance, contact your advisor or Undergraduate Advising office, or contact the Degree Audit office.
+They are located in the Office of the Registrar in the Wilbur Cross Building and are available in the office and by phone at 860-486-6214 Monday-Friday from 8 a.m. to 5 p.m.